froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 composer require ymcatwincities/openy:NEW_VERSION_HERE --no-update composer update --prefer-dist --with-dependencies --prefer-stable --prefer-lowest --no-suggest
 ```
-The script above *replaces* you `composer.json` file, so it's only applicable to the websites that has no modification of the file.
+The script above *replaces* your `composer.json` file, so it's only applicable to the websites that have the file unmodified.

-If your composer.json file is modified, merge the changes manually.
+If your `composer.json` file is modified, merge the changes manually.
 Essentially, the `repositories` section of the file is updated.

 ### Enable OpenY introduced modules in case if you are updating from very old version or if they are disabled intentionally.